When you repeat an activity three times in a row, chances are you know that activity inside and out by the third replay.

 When I told my husband that I was pregnant that very first time, it was a little festival for two.

-Telling our family and friends was just as big of a deal, and we kept getting phone calls every day until the baby came.
+Pregnancy announcement, baby shower and gender reveal for our family and friends were just as big of a deal, and we kept getting phone calls every day until the baby came.

 Breaking the news at work was challenging, as I was apprehensive of looking less professional.
 As it turned out, that went so well in every way.